The Vikings are back!

 UNESCO World Heritage

 1,000 years ago the Viking kings Harald Bluetooth and Gorm the Old erected two rune stones in the town of Jelling to mark the birth of the nation.
 These rune stones, two royal barrows and Jelling Church, Denmark’s oldest, now enjoy UNESCO World Heritage patronage.
 In recent years, archaeologists have uncovered the remains of a giant stockade and scores of Viking longhouses in the area – a fortified town!
 Visitors enjoy free admission to the Royal Jelling Visitors’ Centre.
-And a Viking market is held from 7–8 July 2012.

 Find out even more about Denmark's Vikings